forestgrape/coronavirus/index.md

 ### Evidence from Biological Properties
 #### entry point
-The cell entry receptor used by SARS-Cov-1 and SARS-Cov-2 is ACE2 [LiF](#lif),[Hoffmann](#hoffmann),[Jiang](#jiang).
-ACE2 is apically expressed on lung alveolar epithelial cells [Timens](#timens).
+The cell entry receptor used by SARS-Cov-1 [[Jiang](#jiang)] and SARS-Cov-2 [[LiF](#lif),[Hoffmann](#hoffmann)] is ACE2 .
+ACE2 is apically expressed on lower respiratory tract epithelial cells, especially in alveolar epithelial type 2 cells [[Timens](#timens),[mcray05](#mccray05)].
 In the upper respiratory tract, only the basal layer of the non-keratinized squamous epithelium of the nasal and oral mucosa and the nasopharynx expresses ACE2 [Timens](#timens),[Lau](#lau).
-Both the barrier function of the apical cell layer and the fact that another Coronavirinae, namely 229E, infects the cells from the apical surface [[McCray](#mccray)], indicate that this is the case too for Betacoronaviruses.
+The barrier function of the apical cell layer, the observation that another Coronavirinae, namely 229E, infects the cells from the apical surface [[McCray](#mccray)] and observations that in , indicate that this is the case too for Betacoronaviruses.
 Therefore - to achieve infection - SARS-Cov-1 and SARS-Cov-2 need to enter the lower respiratory tract.

 This is consistent with the viral loads observed in different parts of the body:
 * The only location where all patients had viral Sars-Cov-1 loads is the lungs [Farcas et al](#farcas).